apollographql/apollo-scalajs/README.md

 For more on implementing advanced components, follow the instructions at https://slinky.shadaj.me

-Next, to initialize Apollo Client in your application, first create an instance of the client
+Next, to initialize Apollo Client in your application, first create an instance of the client (here using Apollo Boost)

 ```scala
 val client = ApolloBoostClient(